boschglobal/license-policy-demo/policy_example.md

    - (i) Relicense under the copyleft license the code covered by the copyleft effect.
    - (ii) Create for users an opportunity to modify the LGPL licensed code and relink statically with the proprietary code.

-2. **If this is not possible,** the component needs to be switched out or another license or permission needs to be acquired.
+2. **If this is not possible,** the component needs to be switched out, or another license or permission needs to be acquired.

 3. **Any deviations, if approved, need to be recorded to ORT** with a resolution with the reason `CANT_FIX_ISSUE` in the project's `.ort.yml` file with the comment: *"Not Fixed, will be fixed ASAP."*